There are endless excellent North Raleigh restaurants, and I’m excited to share my favorites that excel in flavor, atmosphere, and service.

-They serve the classics but they stand out for the abundant flavor and quality.
+They serve the classics but stand out for their abundant flavor and quality.
 The tableside guacamole, ACP, and fajita quesadillas are our favorite menu items, but you can’t go wrong!

 Our favorite pizza shops in North Raleigh

-V Pizza has been a partner with NC Eat & Play for about a year now which has given us the chance to taste many of the menu items.
+V Pizza has been a partner with NC Eat & Play for about a year now, allowing us to taste many of the menu items.
 V Pizza makes Neapolitan-style pizza in 1000-degree wood-fired ovens using ingredients imported from Italy.

-We love their pizzas obviously, but also swear by their wings, sandwiches, and Stromboli’s.
+We love their pizzas, obviously, but we also swear by their wings, sandwiches, and Stromboli’s.

 American and Southern eats in North Raleigh

 Relish is the first restaurant I recommend when someone tells me they want comfort food.
 They serve indulgent classics as well as fresh salads if you’re not in the mood for cheesy carbs.
 They also have a great gluten-free menu!
 We love the pimento cheese fritters and skillet macaroni and cheese!

 Big Ed’s has quite possibly the tastiest pancake in Raleigh and definitely has the BIGGEST pancake in Raleigh.
 Big Ed’s specializes in country cookin’, which reminds me of my grandmother in the best way.
 The food is comforting, homemade, and delicious.
 Order a pancake, trust me.
 It will be one of the best you’ve ever had.

 Cape Fear Seafood is probably my favorite restaurant in Raleigh for a classic plate of American seafood.
 The restaurant originated on the coast in Wilmington, and I’m so glad they opened a North Raleigh restaurant.
 The crab cakes, scallops, and shrimp & grits are superb!